Proprioceptive Image: An Image Representation of Proprioceptive Data from Quadruped Robots for Contact Estimation Learning: RESULTS

 The dataset was converted into \textsc{PI} representations using a sliding window size of $w=10$, generating images $I \in \mathbb{R}^{20 \times20 \times 3}$.
 The proposed contact estimation model, described in Section~\ref{met:contact_estimation}, was trained with the same proprioceptive signal modalities as \cite{Lin2021LeggedRS} to ensure a fair comparison.
 These modalities include joint positions, joint velocities, foot positions, foot velocities, trunk angular velocity, and trunk linear acceleration.
 Performance was assessed in terms of overall accuracy, F1 score, per-leg accuracy, and LegAvg accuracy (the mean of the individual leg accuracies).
 Table~\ref{tab:multi_dataset_results} summarizes the results across the different test sets, comparing our \textsc{PI}-based model against the approach in \cite{Lin2021LeggedRS}.
 The \textsc{PI} model achieved consistently higher overall accuracy and F1 score, with the latter balancing precision and recall to account for potential class imbalance, while per-leg and LegAvg accuracies were nearly identical across methods, differing only marginally.
 This indicates that \textsc{PI} representations yield more robust global classification performance while preserving per-leg accuracy at a high level, despite relying on sequences of only 10 time steps compared to 150 in \cite{Lin2021LeggedRS}.

 We also evaluated our approach using the same metrics as \cite{Apraez2023OnDS} \cite{Butterfield2024MIHGNNMH}, namely the foot-wise binary F1-score, the averaged F1-score (mean of the four leg-specific F1-scores), and the contact state accuracy over 16 possible states.
 The latter is a stricter metric than averaged accuracy, as a prediction is counted as correct only when the contact state of all four feet is simultaneously correctly predicted.
 To compute this metric for our model, the foot-wise predictions were converted into a 16-state representation.
 In addition, the real-world dataset provided by \cite{Lin2021LeggedRS} was transformed into \textsc{PIs} using a sliding window of size $w=10$, consistent with the results reported in Tab.~\ref{tab:multi_dataset_results}.
-Unlike the original setup, however, our model was trained on the combined training and validation sets and evaluated on the combined test sets.
+Unlike the original setup, however, our model was trained on the merged training and validation splits (treated as a single training set) and evaluated on the merged test splits.
 The experimental results, presented in Fig.~\ref{fig:results_all}, demonstrate that our method outperforms all state-of-the-art data-driven methods (MI-HGNN \cite{Butterfield2024MIHGNNMH}, ECNN \cite{Apraez2023OnDS}, CNN-aug \cite{Apraez2023OnDS}, and CNN \cite{Lin2021LeggedRS}) in the Legs-Avg F1 (from 0.9356 of MI-HGNN to 0.9732) and overall model accuracy (from 87.7\% of MI-HGNN to 94.5\%) with smaller standard deviation.
-These results show the potential of this representation by obtaining better accuracy with a less complex NN architecture with relation to other methods \cite{Apraez2023OnDS} \cite{Butterfield2024MIHGNNMH}.
+These results show the potential of this representation to achieve higher accuracy with a less complex NN architecture compared to other methods~\cite{Apraez2023OnDS},~\cite{Butterfield2024MIHGNNMH}.